Saudi–Yemeni war (1934): Dispute over Asir

 In 1926, the Emir of Asir assented to Saudi suzerainty, and in 1930 it was incorporated into the Nejd and Hejaz Kingdom.
 The new Saudi kingdom started growing at the cost of Idrissi-controlled areas, as Asir and Jizan were both part of the Idrisid Asir emirate during the 1920s.

 A treaty was made in 1931 but soon broken.
 In November 1933, the Yemenis declared war and advanced on Najran.

-A peace delegation, which included ibn Saud's son, was jailed by King Yahya.
+A peace delegation, which included a son of ibn Saud, was jailed by King Yahya.
 Ibn Saud's efforts reportedly prompted Imam Yahya to say of him: "Who is this Bedouin coming to challenge my family's 900 year rule?"

 Treaty of Sana'a

 In February 1934, at the start of the war, the Yemen Government and the British representative in Aden made a "treaty of friendship", which resolved some of the disputes between Yemen and Britain over Aden and the border between Yemen and the Aden Protectorate, and under which the British guaranteed the independence of Yemen for forty years.
 The Imam agreed to stop attacking Aden.
 At this point in time, the British had a "treaty of friendship" with both the Saudi and Yemeni sides in the war.